Fan Fic: Friendship Is Optimal

 - Who Wants to Live Forever?: Averted with the exception of very few people.
 Equestria continues to grow for hundreds of millions of years with no sign of most people getting bored.
 Of course, being able to have your mind modified to eliminate feelings such as boredom helps greatly with this.

 - Year Inside, Hour Outside: Celest-A.I. can alter the speed at which shards run at by devoting more/less computational resources as necessary.
 At the end of the story, her resources have grown so vast that she's able to run all the shards many times faster than real time.

 - Xanatos Gambit: Most of Celest-A.I.'s plans are designed so that she'll gain something regardless, though being a super-intelligent A.I. she's also adept at adjusting them as needed.

 - You Cannot Grasp the True Form: Equestria eventually grows so large as to be beyond comprehension by an unmodified mind.

 The fictional MMO Equestria Online also provides examples of the following:

-Deep-Immersion Gaming: A player's pony avatar replicates their gestures and speech, and the game reminds players not to use human-specific terms while playing.
-Players can customise their character, though the default appearance is a ponified version of themselves.
+- Deep-Immersion Gaming: A player's pony avatar replicates their gestures and speech, and the game reminds players not to use human-specific terms while playing.
+Players can customize their character, though the default appearance is a ponified version of themselves.

 Did I satisfy your values through friendship and ponies?
 Y/N